mathpn/mathpn.github.io/src/content/posts/climbing-trees-2.md

         p_l = stats.left_weight / total_weight
         p_r = stats.right_weight / total_weight
         return float(p_l * criterion_l + p_r * criterion_r)

 ```

+> Notice that we treat the binary classification case differently.
+> When there are two possible outcomes, the `y` matrix can be encoded with a single binary column (either 1 or 0).
+> Thus, one-hot encoding two classes into two columns is wasteful.
+> Since the objective functions still require the proportion of both classes, we add the second column here.

 Then, we adapt the split search function to use this criterion.